Posted on 05 October 2015

-Hundreds of new species discovered in the fragile Eastern Himalayan region
+Over 200 new species discovered in the Eastern Himalayas.

 The volume and diversity of discoveries, 211 in total between 2009 and 2014, highlight the region as one of the most biologically diverse places on Earth; the discoveries listed equating to an average of 34 new species discovered annually for the past six years.